Colleges by Location

 Main Student Body

-That year, the school had 66% of students coming from another state.
-There was a total of 13,250 those pursuing undergraduate studies, including 980 international students.
+The school reported an out-of-state student body portion of 66% for that year.
+There was a total of 13,250 students pursuing undergraduate degrees, including 980 international students.
 The school reported to have a total of 502 transfer students.

 Student Population Gender Ratio

-With a coeducational student body, the school had 8,366 male and 10,187 female full-time students in 2025.
-There were 2,721 full-time graduate male and 3,413 full-time graduate female students at this school.
+The student body is coeducational, with 8,366 male and 10,187 female full-time students in 2025, which speaks volumes for gender equality at this institution.
+This school had 2,721 full-time graduate male and 3,413 full-time graduate female students at this school.

 Student Population Diversity

-This school had 640 Asian students and 898 Afro-American students in 2025.
-3,139 undergraduates at this school declared as Hispanic/Latino and 613 identified with more than one race.
-The school also had 7 students who identified as Native Hawaiian or other Pacific Islander, as well as 12 American Indian or Alaska Native students.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 640, while the number of Afro-American students was 898.
+3,139 students at this school declared as Hispanic/Latino and 613 as multirace.
+The school also had 7 students who identified as Native Hawaiian or other Pacific Islander, and 12 American Indian or Alaska Native students.
 There were also 357 students whose ethnicity is unknown.

 Cost